CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ### Overview

 In this project we experimented with forward+ and clustered deferred rendering using WebGPU.
 We can see that clustered deferred shading can significantly improve the performance when dealing with scene that has complex lightings.
+Interative visualization at [here](https://www.jackeytang.com/WebGPU-Forward-Plus-and-Clustered-Deferred/).

 #### **Naive Shading**